sylvainbx/rust-book-fr/FRENCH/src/ch09-01-unrecoverable-errors-with-panic.md

 the error message will be someone else’s code where the `panic!` macro is called, not the line of our code that eventually led to the `panic!` call.
 We can use the backtrace of the functions the `panic!` call came from to figure out the part of our code that is causing the problem.
-We’ll discuss what a backtrace is in more detail next.
+We’ll discuss backtraces in more detail next.
 -->

 Dans cet exemple, la ligne indiquée fait partie de notre code, et si nous